Professor Mohamed Paleker

 Teaching

-- Civil Justice Reform - Final Year Elective
+• Civil Justice Reform

 Awards

-- In 2006, I received the Distinguished Teacher’s Award.
-This is the highest teaching award that the University can confer on an academic member, and it is only awarded once.
+In 2012, Prof Paleker received the HELTASA award for teaching.
+In 2006, he was honoured with the University of Cape Town's Distinguished Teacher’s Award, the highest teaching award that the University can confer on an academic member, and it is only awarded once.
+In 2005, Prof Paleker received the Merit Award for making a significant contribution to teaching at UCT.

 Fellowships, Visiting Lectureships, Professorships

-- In 2006, 2008, 2010 and 2012 I taught Comparative Tort Litigation at the University of Florida.
+• 2006, 2008, 2010 and 2012 | Comparative Tort Litigation, University of Florida

 Publications